deadlightreal/byte-lang/README.md

 * term - Terminates the program.
 * wait(number) - waits .. number of seconds.
 * fn [name]() {} - creates a function.

-### Contributing
-**As an open-source project, Byte Lang welcomes contributions from the community.
-To contribute:**

-	1. Fork the repository on GitHub.
-	2. Create a new branch for your changes.
-	3. Make your changes and commit them with descriptive messages.
-	4. Submit a pull request with a detailed description of your changes.

-**We appreciate contributions of all kinds, from bug fixes to feature enhancements.**